destinygg/destinypositions/docs/politics.md

 1. International cooperation — International trade agreements lay the groundwork for even more international trade agreements.
 Ever-increasing cooperation is one of the only hopes we have at solving global warming.
 2. American soft power — In forfeiting the TPP, America cedes ground to China and their [Belt and Road Initiative](https://en.wikipedia.org/wiki/Belt_and_Road_Initiative).
 Soft power is more important than you might think.
 Without it, we lose the ability to exert pressure on other countries to respect the values of democracy, personal freedom, political freedom, and basic human rights.

-## Violence

-In general, I am against violence.
-However, I believe it is morally defensible to engage in physical self-defense in response to some forms of political violence (e.g. wrongful deportation, oppressive police injustice, etc...).

-### Protesting & Rioting

-I am in favor of all forms of peaceful protest.
-I am also in favor of some forms of rioting (property damage) when it is done against **public property** absent causing injury or death.
-Rioting is a legitimate form of political activism and has a long history of being a very "American" thing to do (e.g. the original [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party)).
-I also believe that rioting can be a way to air legitimate grievances against an unresponsive state, so long as the rioting is focused on public institutions and not private property (e.g. private businesses).

-### Defense of Property

-Putting aside the question of whether Kyle Rittenhouse was "in the right" or "in the wrong," I think that we can have a separate discussion on defending property.
-I believe that, in general, people have a right to defend their property.

-For example, if someone wants to destroy your local business, then you have a right to defend your local business.
-It does not really make a difference whether or not the people who want to destroy your business are pro-black, pro-nazi, or pro-Jesus Christ.

-Furthermore, I think that people have a right to defend their property with lethal force, but only if the attacker has been given notice.
-In other words, if Alice says "I will shoot you if you try to burn down my business," and Bob hears this, and tries to burn down the business anyway, Alice should be in the moral clear to fatally shoot them.

-(I dutifully acknowledge that there can be degrees of escalation and de-escalation; the above example is simplified to get the point across.)

-Many disagreements over whether or not defense of personal property is justified boil down to a difference of underlying values.
-Middle-class and well-off people may underestimate the personal sacrifice and the years of time invested into obtaining a business, a car, or even something as simple as a stereo system.

 ## Stock Buybacks